arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 - It manages the solenoid/ball valve given the Small Tank level and the Big Tank minimum level state.
 - It sends the Small Tank's current maximum level state to the Big Tank while seeking the Big Tank's minimum level state.

-In addition to these functionalities, both Opta™ connect to Arduino Cloud via Wi-Fi®.
-Thanks to the Arduino Cloud, both tanks can be monitored and controlled remotely.
+In addition to these functionalities, both Opta™ are connected to the Arduino IoT Cloud via Wi-Fi® to leverage monitored functionalities and remote control.

 ### The Small Tank (ST) Code